Xiongnu: Southern Xiongnu

-Coincidentally, the Southern Xiongnu were plagued by natural disasters and misfortunes—in addition to the threat posed by Punu.
-Consequently, in 50 AD, the Southern Xiongnu submitted to tributary relations with Han China.
-The system of tribute was considerably tightened by the Han, to keep the Southern Xiongnu under control.
-The Chanyu was ordered to establish his court in the Meiji district of Xihe Commandery and the Southern Xiongnu were resettled in eight frontier commanderies.
+Coincidentally, the Southern Xiongnu were plagued by natural disasters and misfortunes—notwithstanding the threat posed by Punu.
+Hence, in 50 AD, the Southern Xiongnu submitted to tributary relations with Han China.
+The southern Chanyu was ordered to establish his court in Meiji County, Xihe Commandery while his followers were resettled in eight frontier commanderies.
 At the same time, large numbers of Chinese were also resettled in these commanderies, in mixed Han-Xiongnu settlements.
 Economically, the Southern Xiongnu became reliant on trade with the Han and annual subsidies from the Chinese court.

-The Southern Xiongnu served as Han auxiliaries to defend the northern borders from nomadic forces and even played a role in defeating the Northern Xiongnu.
-However, with the fall of their northern counterpart, the Southern Xiongnu continued to suffer the brunt of raids, this time by the Xianbei people of the steppe.
-In addition to the poor climate and living conditions of the frontiers, the Chinese court would also interfere in the Southern Xiongnu's politics and install chanyus loyal to the Han.
-As a result, the Southern Xiongnu often rebelled, at times joining forces with the Wuhuan and receiving support from the Xianbei.
+The Southern Xiongnu served as auxiliaries in defending the northern frontier from nomadic forces and played a role in defeating the Northern Xiongnu.
+However, even after the fall of their northern counterpart, they continued to suffer the brunt of incessant raids, this time by the rising Xianbei people of the steppe.
+In addition to the poor climate and living conditions of the frontiers, their politics were also interfered with by the Chinese court, who often installed chanyus who were partial towards Han interests.
+The authority of the southern Chanyu waned as many of the tribesmen under his command fled back to the steppe to join the Xianbei.
+The Southern Xiongnu that remained mutinied from time to time, but were easily dealt with as they failed to garner enough support to their cause.'

-During the late 2nd century AD, the Chanyu began sending his people to deal with the Han's internal matters; first against the Yellow Turban Rebellion and then another rebellion in Hebei in 188.
-Many of the Xiongnu feared that it would set a precedent for unending military service to the Han court.
-At the time, another Han vassal, the Xiuchuge people had revolted in Bingzhou and killed the provincial inspector.
-Subsequently, a rebellious faction among the Southern Xiongnu allied with the Xiuchuge and killed the Chanyu as well.
-The Han court appointed his son, Yufuluo, entitled Chizhi Shizhu (持至尸逐侯), to succeed him, but he was expelled from his territory by the rebels.
+During the late 2nd century AD, the southern Chanyu began sending his people to deal with the Han's internal matters; first against the Yellow Turban Rebellion and then against the Wuhuan in Hebei in 188.
+Many of the Xiongnu feared that his actions would set a precedent for unending military service to the Han court.
+At the time, another Han vassal, the Xiuchuge, had rebelled in Bingzhou and killed the provincial inspector.
+Subsequently, a rebellious faction among the Chanyu's followers allied with them and killed the Chanyu as well.
+The Han court appointed his son, Yufuluo, entitled Chizhi Shizhu, to succeed him, but he was expelled from his territory by the rebels.